Understanding OKR Automatic Rollup

 Once enabled, your parent's progress and status will update in real time as teams make progress on contributing children.

-Note: Children with Postponed status are automatically excluded from rollup calculations, their contribution weight is set to 0 to prevent paused work from affecting parent progress or status.
+Note: Children with Draft or Postponed status are automatically excluded from rollup calculations.
+Their contribution weight is set to zero to prevent unfinalized or paused work from affecting parent progress or status.
+Draft goals begin contributing once published, and postponed goals resume contributing when reactivated.

 When Automatic Rollup Might Not Work